christlutheran/christlutheranmanhattan/src/content/pages/about.md

 - Jesus as the center in both our preaching and teaching
 - The forgiveness of sins is at the heart of the Divine Service
+- The Lord's Supper is served every Sunday
-- Traditional Lutheran Liturgy from the Lutheran Service Book
+- Traditional Liturgy from the Lutheran Service Book
+- Congregational singing of Lutheran hymns
 - Historic vestments
-- Congregational singing of Lutheran hymns
 - Bible Study and Sunday School for all ages
 - A welcoming congregation